mattst/sublime-single-trailing-new-line/README.md

         ]
     }

-The full syntax name of the current file's syntax can be added to the `enable_for_syntaxes_list` by entering `Single Trailing New Line: Add Syntax` into the command palette or it can be copied into the clipboard by entering `Single Trailing New Line: Copy Syntax`.
+The full syntax name of the current file's syntax can be added to or removed from the `enable_for_syntaxes_list` by entering `Single Trailing New Line: Add Current Syntax` or `Single Trailing New Line: Remove Current Syntax` into the command palette or it can be copied into the clipboard by entering `Single Trailing New Line: Copy Current Syntax`.
 It can also be displayed by using the `view.settings().get("syntax")` command in the console.

 The following information about the `enable_for_syntaxes_list` entries should be noted:

-- They are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.
+- They are case sensitive and neither regular expressions nor wildcards are accepted.

-- It is generally advisable to use the full syntax name, as shown in the example settings files above, but partial syntax names are also accepted, e.g. `"XML.sublime-syntax"`.
+- It is generally advisable to use full syntax names, as shown in the example file above.
+Partial syntax names will work, e.g. `"XML.sublime-syntax"`, but only full syntax names can be added and removed by using the palette commands.

-- Any *case sensitive* substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files above but would also match a whole lot more.
+- In fact any case sensitive substring match will work. e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the example file above but would also match a whole lot more.

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.
-Using just `"C"` on its own would be inadvisable, it would match any syntax containing an upper-case letter C (approx. 16 of the default syntaxes).
+Using just `"C"` on its own would be inadvisable because it would match any syntax containing an upper-case letter C (approx. 16 of the default syntaxes).

-- All of the syntaxes in a (multi-syntax) package can be matched by using just its path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.
+- All of the syntaxes in a (multi-syntax) package can be matched by using just the path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.

 - Using just `"Java"` would match all 7 syntaxes from the `Java` and `JavaScript` packages, as would `"Packages/Java"` but not `"Packages/Java/"` because the trailing slash would not match `"Packages/JavaScript/"`.

-- Using just `"HTML"` would match syntaxes from the following packages: `ASP`, `Erlang`, `Rails`, and `TCL` as well as the `HTML` package which may have been the only one intended.

 For reference use only, 2 lists of Sublime Text built-in syntaxes are provided: